nhs-t10/yog23-knowledge/software/managers/Manager Documentation and Uses/InputManager.md

 ### GradualStickNode

 Takes a float value and gradually accelerates it to its maximum from a set minimum.
 When the associated input (likely a stick) is no longer active, it will gradually decelerate to 0.
 The most effective Node to use if you want a value to increase or decrease over time.

+### IfNode

+Can run if statements (in theory), but we haven't used it this year and the last I heard, it didn't work.
+If you want to use it, please double check it works and/or fix it if needed. :D

+### InputManagerInputNode

+The big boss of all Nodes, they all get their basic properties from this one.
+If you want to learn more about how Nodes work, you can check here.
+However, I'd recommend against changing this node, since messing with it could break every other node.

+### InputVariableNode

+Takes in a variable and outputs it as a Node output.
+Some nodes don't like direct values, so if they want a node, use this to convert.

+### InversionNode

+Takes in an input and a boolean.
+If the boolean is true, the Node reverses the input.
+It's a fairly simple node allowing you to toggle between standard and inverse controls at the press of a button.

+### JoystickNode

+Another baseline node.
+Takes float values of stick positions from the gamepad data.
+Two joystick nodes are needed for both the X and Y components of a joystick.

+### MinusNode

+Takes in two inputs, and subtracts the second one from the first.
+A basic math node to take calculations out of loop.

+### MultiInputNode

+Takes in mutiple inputs and converts them into an array of inputs.
+Useful for combining drive values into a single array, instead of multiple floats.

+### MultiplyNode

+Takes in two inputs, and multiples them together.
+A basic math node to take calculations out of loop.

+### OneOfNode

+Takes in multiple inputs, and returns the first input that is nonzero.
+For this purpose, booleans are treated as 0 and 1.
+If you have multiple inputs with certain priorities, you might want to use this.

+### PlusNode

+Takes in two inputs, and adds them together.
+A basic math node to take calculations out of loop.

+### ScaleNode

+An older version of `MultiplyNode`.
+For most purposes, `MultiplyNode` is the superior option, as it can be used with non-input values.

+### StaticValueNode

+Creates a static variable but in Node form, so it can be used by other Nodes.

+### ToggleNode

+Takes an input as a toggle and flips between returning true and false when the input goes from inactive to active.